Dave-team/Knowledge-base/Learning.md

 - Use multiple sources around a topic and use Youtube for the right topics.
 - When you've been stuck on something for a longer while, make a note of it and put it away.
 - Make sure to not allow a lot of time between learning the knowledge and applying what you learned
+- Consider using mindmaps to fully grasp certain topic
+-